Follow Brandie on Twitter: @brandieashe

-I could talk all day about classic movies (and I actually have, on more than one occasion), so this blog is a much-needed outlet for me.
+My love of film–particularly classic film–is an essential part of who I am.
+In fact, I do believe I could talk about movies all day long (and I actually have, on more than one occasion), so this blog is a much-needed outlet for me.
 I mean, what’s not to love about film in general?
 It excites us, surprises us, thrills us, romances us, titillates us.
 And to me, the most provocative, heartfelt, joyous, enticing films were, for the most part, produced prior to 1970.
-That doesn’t mean I dislike current or “modern” film–in fact, quite the opposite–but sometimes it seems like Hollywood’s run out of decent ideas.
+That doesn’t mean I dislike current or “modern” film–in fact, quite the opposite–but sometimes it seems like modern Hollywood has run out of decent ideas.
 And seriously, if I have to sit through another remake of a tepid 1980s cheesefest, I’m gonna hurl.
 In 3-D.